abelsj60/my-site/app/data/reveries/11-04-19-adventures-in-the-resize-event.md

 There's no rhyme or reason here.
 I hope to never think about any of it again.

 But I did.
 The site can now calculate and re-calculate height on load, orientation change, and changes to window size.
-I block the calculation when the the site is pinch-zoomed, and I added an extra little bit of CSS for a few milliseconds when the user changes orientation in iOS Safari because of some mobile nuttiness.
+I block the calculation when the site is pinch-zoomed, and I added an extra little bit of CSS for a few milliseconds when the user changes orientation in iOS Safari because of some mobile nuttiness.

 Also, turns out that height is just as maddening as the resize event.

 Different browsers and devices implement height values differently, seemingly at random — window.innerHeight, document.documentElement.clientHeight, test it all and hope you get it right!
-Who new height would give you such grief...?
+Who knew height would give you such grief...?

 Anyway, my algorithm almost always seems to work.